er-prateek-tripathi/er-prateek-tripathi/README.md

 ![Githu Stats 2](https://github-readme-stats.vercel.app/api/top-langs/?username=er-prateek-tripathi)

-- 🔭 I’m currently working on Data Structures and Algorithms in C++ and Python
-- 🌱 I’m currently learning C++, Python, and SQL
-- 👯 I’m looking to collaborate on Deep Learning
-- 💬 Ask me about Machine Learning, Deep Learning and NLP
-- 📫 How to reach me: prateek772492@gmail.com
-- :smile: Happy Learning

 <!--
 **er-prateek-tripathi/er-prateek-tripathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.